ethereum-optimism/optimism/boba-community/README.md

 ETH1_HTTP=
 ```

 > This step is optional, but we recommand you to use a latest release image for `VERSION`.
-Otherwise, it pulls the latest image.
+Otherwise, it pulls the image with the `latest` tag.

 ### Modify volume location

-The volumes of l2 should be modified to your file locations.
+The volumes of l2 and op-node should be modified to your file locations.

 ```yaml
 l2: